Adsito/RustMapEditor/.github/ISSUE_TEMPLATE/bug-report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behaviour**
-A clear description of what is supposed to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.